RaphaelIsaiah/freeCodeCamp-Journey/Front End Development Libraries/React/README.md

 ### Advanced JavaScript in React Render Method

 - You can also write JavaScript directly in your render methods, before the return statement, without inserting it inside of curly braces.
 This is because it is not yet within the JSX code.
 When you want to use a variable later in the JSX code inside the return statement, you place the variable name inside curly braces.
+- Another application of using JavaScript to control your rendered view is to tie the elements that are rendered to a condition.
+When the condition is true, one view renders.
+When it's false, it's a different view.
+You can do this with a standard if/else statement in the render() method of a React component.